St. Mary's, Hales

 The old timber chapel had been burnt down, and so with the nearest place to worship a good few miles away, he decided to build this fine pseudo-Gothic church with tower for the people of Hales.
 The large stain-glassed window to the east of the church, above the altar, was added in 1923 by Ernest Byfield Hall; who bought the Hales Estate from the Buchanan family in the early 1920’s.

-The man who was responsible for the design of St Mary’s was the famous architect Giles Gilbert Scott, who also designed St Pancras Station, The Albert Memorial, and numerous churches around the British Isles.
+The man who was responsible for the design of St Mary’s was the famous architect George Gilbert Scott, who also designed St Pancras Station, The Albert Memorial, and numerous churches around the British Isles.

-The view from the front of the church is hard to beat as it looks straight out onto the Coal Brook valley and beyond into north Shropshire.
+The view from the front of the church is hard to beat as it looks straight out onto the Coal Brook valley and beyond into North Shropshire.

 The silver goblet and two chalices originate from the wooden chapel and have the crest of the Buchanan family on them dating back to 1833.
 These are still used for special services today.